-Our Moon reaches apogee, (greatest distance from Earth), on Sunday February 11th.
-At that time the Moon will more or less be at a distance of 31.80 Earth diameters (405,700 km or 252,090 miles) from the Earth.
+Our Moon reaches perigee, (closest distance to Earth), for this orbit, on Saturday November 23rd.
+At that time the Moon will be at a distance of 28.75 Earth diameters, 227,870 miles (366,721 km) from the Earth.

 Does our Moon actually go around the Earth as this graphic shows?
 From our perspective on the Earth the Moon appears to circle around the Earth.
 However, in reality, the Moon orbits the Sun together with the Earth*